INTO THE BLUE

 DIVING & SNORKELLING

 Aside from surface water sports like kayaking and windsurfing, the resort prides itself on an impressive directory of around fifty prime dive sites that showcase the biodiverse submarine universe and a dazzling pageant of species, some that are rarely seen anywhere else in the world.
-I’m a tad deep-sea phobic so asked a friend, pro diver Tharien Pieterse about her atoll dive and she was exuberant – “the Maldives is so abundant!
-I remember drifting under schools of giant manta rays, past sea turtles and hammerheads that were just hanging out.
-I’d need ten pages just to detail the exceptional reef life.”
-Travel writer Justin Fox who was with me on this trip was as effusive about his snorkelling experience describing the rich coral gardens as “incredible.”
+I’m a tad deep-sea phobic but fellow travel writer Justin Fox who was with me on this trip, said his snorkelling experience in the rich coral gardens was the best he’d experienced.

 PERFECTION FOR MINDFUL TRAVELLERS TOO